 More recently, CHO K1 cells have been engineered to be null for Glutamine Synthetase.
 Horizon Discovery has engineered a GS null CHO cell line using proprietary rAAV technology, creating a system that, after transfection with a vector expressing the biotherapeutic, is becoming an industry standard for selection of highly expressing clones.

-To discuss your bioproduction/biomanufacturing cell line needs and to find out how we can meet them, please contact us.
+Please contact us to discuss your bioproduction/biomanufacturing cell line needs and to find out how we can meet them.